 Is your garden overflowing with this summer’s fresh tomatoes and basil?
-Are you craving the flavors of a Margherita pizza but want to eat a cold noodle salad?
-Then grab yourself a package of all-natural Fortune Hot & Spicy Yakisoba Noodles and make this delicious, yet easy vegetarian recipe for a Spicy Pesto Margherita Yakisoba Noodle Salad.
+Then make this delicious, yet easy vegetarian recipe for a Spicy Pesto Margherita Yakisoba Noodle Salad.
 Homemade pesto recipe is included!

-- 1 package (7.7 ounces) Fortune Hot & Spicy Yakisoba Noodles
+- 7.7 ounces Fortune Hot & Spicy Yakisoba Noodles

 - 2 teaspoon good quality olive oil